Inclusive leadership is not a destination. It’s a journey that requires humility, courage and curiosity. – Thais Compoint

 Creating bonds with everyone

-Celebrate and create bonds with everyone in a team.
+An inclusive leader celebrates and create bonds with everyone in a team.
 This will help bring on inclusivity.
 Your employees can follow your example of leadership.
 Be mindful of the way your team bonds as well.
 Often, we leave people out because of the nature or time of the social activity.

 Example- it can be hard for caregivers to attend a happy hour versus a lunch event.
 This is because they have childcare obligations.
 An activity involving playing a sport, can be isolating to those with physical disabilities.